 Leaf Assay Results

-In the spring of 2019 we completed a series of leaf assays to identify the trees in our breeding program with the most resistance to chestnut blight.
+In the spring of 2019 we completed a series of leaf assays to evaluate the trees in our breeding program and identify individuals with the most resistance to chestnut blight.
 We have hundreds of trees on our research plots located in 3 states, and the trees on those plots represent the best genetics from across the native range of the Ozark chinquapin.
 There are three types of trees we have at these various plots: Parent trees, resistant crosses (pure inter-crosses), and clones.

 The crosses on our plots are the result of manual pollination of two individual resistant trees.
 These controlled pollinations allow us to combine genetics of two trees.
 Female flowering parts are bagged to prevent competing pollen from interfering (Figure 2).
 We out-plant the resulting seed on our test plots.
 Those trees are “crosses”.
 As you you’ll see in a moment, the pure crosses we developed have some of the highest genetic resistance to the fungus.